 You can find a comprehensible introduction on how a mail server works in this page of the Dovecot site.
-The qmail newbie's guide to relaying by Chris Johnson is very clear.
+The "qmail newbie's guide to relaying" (local copy) by Chris Johnson is very clear.
 It’s very suitable reading material for someone who’s just getting started.

 The aim of this short guide is NOT to teach you how a mail server works, even though by the time you’re finished reading it you will hopefully have a working e-mail server.
 These notes just serve as a reminder of the main steps to follow in order to build a quick installation of

 qmail and related software.
 I published them because of the lack of any up-to-date documentation concerning the